weesBees/EnergySathi/README.md

-Temperature sensors: measure temp of surrunding enviornment and rooms
+Temperature sensors:(SENSOR DONE) measure temp of surrunding enviornment and rooms

-Light sensors: Measere the light in room and change the light based on occupancy and surroungidng light.
+Light sensors:(SENSOR DONE) Measere the light in room and change the light based on occupancy and surroungidng light.

-Motion sensors: detect occupancies and movements
+Motion sensors:(SENSOR DONE) detect occupancies and movements

-Humidity sensors: monitor moisture in the air and rooms
+Humidity sensors:(SENSOR DONE) monitor moisture in the air and rooms

 Carbon dioxide/other gases sensors: measure teh harmulf gass level to make more or less ventilation accordingly.